 Some police forces use intelligence analysts to produce cell site mapping and/or conduct Radio Frequency Propagation Surveys (RFPS) as statements of fact.
 Due to the complexity of cell site analysis, however, these facts may not tell the whole story.
 For example, the Prosecution usually seek to demonstrate the cell site usage is consistent with their case, but this is rarely to the exclusion of other possibilities.
 It is important to consider the defendant’s account of their movements against the cell usage to assess which account, if either, is more likely given the cell site usage pattern.

-Using specialist surveying equipment, Keith Borer Consultants can conduct readings on 2G (GSM), 3G (UMTS) and 4G (LTE) technologies on all UK and Ireland mobile telephone networks.
-Being portable, this equipment allows us to take static readings inside or outside a location of interest or conduct drive surveys.
-We also offer paper-study exercises where appropriate, which include analysis of the path profile from the cells in question to the target area to assess the impact of physical obstructions which may impede the signal.
+Using specialist surveying equipment, the police conduct readings on 2G (GSM), 3G (UMTS), 4G (LTE) and, in some cases, 5G technologies on all UK and Ireland mobile telephone networks.
+They can take static readings inside or outside a location of interest or conduct drive surveys.
+We can review this data and also offer paper-study exercises where appropriate, which include analysis of the path profile from the cells in question to the target area to assess the impact of physical obstructions which may impede the signal.